 *All hours and start times are flexible

 Candidates must submit a resume and cover letter, a copy of a law school transcript, a writing sample, and two letters of recommendation.
-Materials should be submitted directly by mail to: Chambers of Chief Judge Donald C. Pogue, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.
+Materials should be submitted directly by mail to: Chambers of Senior Judge Donald C. Pogue, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.
 On the outside of the envelope, please write "Internship Application."
 Interns work directly for law clerks and all internships are unpaid positions.

 Rebecca Demb, Case Manager - (212) 264-1628